riley/no-jquery/3_AJAX.md

 });
 ```

 This shows some of the problems I've run into while working with `$.ajax()`.
-While jQuery's apis have kept up with the growth of browser features, it does so by shoe-horning configuration into existing methods.
+While jQuery's apis have kept up with the growth of browser features, it does so by shoehorning configuration into existing methods.
 I know that I want to upload a file asynchronously, but I have to dig through the docs to find a flag that's not immediately intuitive to get things to work. `contentType: false`?
 What?
 This is inserted so jQuery doesn't insert it's own headers, since the browser is required to set them so the multi-part request is sent properly by the browser.

 If we want to send the file as a single payload (really only good for small files).